-- Partial tangle: the user select a chunk of program (packet of clauses) and requires to test it.
-After clicking on a special menu item the considered chunk is saved on a file, the system opens a window, calls a Prolog evaluator and loads the previous file.
-Then the user can perform any test he wants within the Prolog evaluator.
-A possibility to load automatically all the current predicate definitions that often are necessary to test a part of code is been studying. - Global tangle: possibility to extract exclusively the referenced program part of a document in order to load it to an evaluator.
+- Partial tangle: the user selects a chunk of program (packet of clauses) and requires to test it.
+After clicking on a special menu item the considered chunk is saved on a file, the system opens a window, calls a Prolog evaluator and loads the packet of clauses file.
+Then the user can perform any tests he wants within the Prolog evaluator.
+A possibility to load automatically all the current predicate definitions that often are necessary to test a part of code is being studied. - Global tangle: possibility to extract exclusively the referenced program part of a document in order to load it to an evaluator.

-Possibilities to include some results in the program document are been studying.
+Possibilities to include some results in the program document are being studied.